-- a) Do not push or run in corridors and stairs- walk - b) Walk on the left on staircases and in corridors. - c) Hold open doors for adults and other children, when a whole class is moving about the school the first child holds open the door. - d) Wait quietly outside the classroom, hall, gym etc. until the teacher taking the lesson asks you to enter. - e) Enter and leave the building by the correct doors. - f) If you are not allowed in a particular room, keep out. - g) Stay outside at break-times, unless you have permission to be in.
+- a) Do not push or run in corridors and stairs walk - b) Walk on the left on staircases and in corridors. - c) Hold open doors for adults and other children, when a whole class is moving about the school the first child holds open the door. - d) Wait quietly outside the classroom, hall, gym etc. until the teacher taking the lesson asks you to enter. - e) Enter and leave the building by the correct doors. - f) Stay outside at break-times, unless you have permission to be in.